Carrie looking at the waves in Laguna

 Wander up and down the PCH and into the side streets in town to find all kinds of great spots.

-You’ll find lots of touristy and pricey items, but there are quality bargains out there as well.
-I’ve gotten some really nice things during the post Christmas sales.
+You’ll find lots of touristy and pricey items, but there are also quality bargains out there as well.
+I’ve gotten some really nice things during the post Christmas sales!
+Laguna is also known for its strong support of art and has many galleries in town, so wander in and out of the galleries to get a glimpse of some photography, paintings, sculpture, and crafts.

 Laguna Beach